-I'll end this page with a quote from a bit of a hero of mine, Guy Singh-Watson, who founded Riverford, the organic veg-box company (yes I'm a customer, to fulfill our out-of-season home veg needs that my own veg plot isn't providing):
+I'll end this page with a quote from a bit of a hero of mine, Guy Singh-Watson, who founded Riverford, the organic veg-box company:

 "Technology and globalism have transformed many industries, often at huge human cost.
 How we farm has environmental, social, landscape and health impacts that provide strong arguments against sacrificing it on the altar of global, neo-liberal economics.
 Big doesn’t have to be bad, but in farming, it usually is: for wildlife, for food quality, for animal welfare, and for the communities which lose the infrastructure of integrated small family businesses.
 Big cannot cope with the intricacies of mixed farms and varied landscapes, so it uses all its power to make things the same: in neighbouring fields, then on neighbouring farms; in Cornwall and Cambridgeshire, then in Cambridgeshire, Kansas.
 The same varieties sold by the same three global seed companies.
 The same commodities sold to the same four global grain traders, and retailed through the same few supermarkets under the same global brands."